2sic/2sxc-docs/2sxc Docs Generator/pages/net-code/razor/base-classes.md

 uid: NetCode.Razor.BaseClasses
 ---

-# `@inherits` Base Classes #todoc / WIP
+# `@inherits` Base Classes

 Every Razor template inherits from a base class - and depending on that the features in the template will change.

+## Recommendation for v17+

 These are the base classes you can inherit from as of v14 (we'll explain each in more detail below)

+1. `Custom.Hybrid.RazorTyped` - new in v16
+1. `Custom.Hybrid.RazorTyped<TModel>` - new in v17.03
+1. `AppCode.Razor.AppRazor` - new in v17.03 - requires that you have this class in your AppCode folder
+1. `AppCode.Razor.AppRazor<TModel>` - new in v17.03 - requires that you have this class in your AppCode folder
+1. `AppCode.Razor.Anything` - new in v17.03 - requires that you have this class in your AppCode folder

+> [!TIP]
+> Using these base classes ensures that you have the latest, typed APIs.

+For older base classes and the differences, see [Compare Razor @inherits](xref:NetCode.TypedCode.CompareApis.RazorBase)

+These are the base classes you can inherit from as of v14 (we'll explain each in more detail below)

+1. `Custom.Hybrid.RazorTyped` - new in v16
+1. `Custom.Hybrid.RazorTyped<TModel>` - new in v17.03
 1. `Custom.Hybrid.Razor14` - new in v14
 1. `Custom.Hybrid.Razor12` - new in v12
-1. `Custom.Dnn.Razor12` - new in v12; same as Hybrid, but with `Dnn` property
+1. `Custom.Dnn.Razor12` - v12; same as Hybrid, but with `Dnn` property
-1. `ToSic.Sxc.Dnn.RazorComponent` - new in v10
+1. `ToSic.Sxc.Dnn.RazorComponent` - v10
 1. `ToSic.SexyContent.Razor.SexyContentWebPage` - very old since v2 - deprecated, but the default if nothing is set.
 1. Default in Oqtane
-1.

 Important: If you don't specify an `@inherits` in your code, the system will automatically apply a default base class to your code.
 This is different in Dnn and Oqtane:

 1. In Dnn the default base class is `ToSic.SexyContent.Razor.SexyContentWebPage` as it's specified in a `web.config` in the 2sxc folder of each site.
   This is the oldest base class and should not be used any more.
 1. In Oqtane the default base is `#todoc` which is the default for .net 5

 [!include["Razor Tutorials"](~/shared/tutorials/razor.md)]

 ## Custom.Hybrid.Razor14

 This is the newest base class and recommended to use.
 It's almost identical with Razor12 with these differences:

 1. the `Kit` property is new, providing access to the ServiceKit called ServiceKit14
 1. the `Convert` property is removed, as it caused confusion with `System.Convert`

 Note that the hybrid base classes don't have a `Dnn` property as they are hybrid and work on Oqtane and Dnn.

 If you think you need the Dnn property, best first check if the [CmsContext](xref:ToSic.Sxc.Context) can't be used instead.

 Otherwise inherit from `Custom.Dnn.Razor12` and just get the Services you need with GetService.

 ## Custom.Hybrid.Razor12

 This is the newest base class and was introduced in 2sxc 12.
 It contains the features which will work cross-platform on both Dnn and Oqtane.
 You should use this base class to create solutions / Apps which work on Dnn and Oqtane.

 ### Limitations of Custom.Hybrid.Razor12

 Since this base class is meant to work on both Dnn and Oqtane, it only supports features which both of these platforms support.

 1. The property `Dnn` doesn't exist on this base class, as it would lead to code which can't run cross-platform
 1. As of now the properties / methods `CustomizeData(...)`, `CustomizeSearch(...)` and `Purpose` do not work, because Oqtane doesn't have a search indexer.
 We plan on introducing something like this once Oqtane provides search, but as of now it's not yet clear how this would work.
 1. The code-behing `Code` object doesn't work, as we probably cannot implement this in .net 5
 1. The `CreateInstance(...)` works only on C# files `.cs` but not with CSHTML files `.cshtml` as this probably won't work in .net 5
 1. Koi works differently than before.
 Previously you just used a global object `Connect.Koi.Koi` to use Koi, but because .net 5 should really use dependency injection, you should now get Koi using `GetService<Connect.Koi.ICss>()`.
 The old mechanism will still work in Dnn but would not work in Oqtane.

 #### Platform Differences

 Internally `Custom.Hybrid.Razor12` is built on the Razor base classes of the .net frameworks, so in Dnn it builds on `#todoc` while in Oqtane it builds on `#todoc`.
 Because of this, certain features will work in Dnn which don't work in Oqtane and vice versa.

 * If you only want to create Oqtane stuff only, you can just go ahead and use all the new features of the Razor in .net 5
 * If you plan on creating real hybrid stuff, you will have to do some testing to ensure you didn't use features that don't exist on the other side